-Majority of people who suffer from osteoporosis are not diagnosed until they have a fracture.
-Dr Manju Chandran from the Department of Endocrinology at Singapore General Hospital shares tips to protect your bones.
+People who suffer from osteoporosis often are not diagnosed until they have a fracture.
+Dr Manju Chandran, Senior Consultant from the Department of Endocrinology at Singapore General Hospital (SGH), shares how to protect your bones.

 Continued from previous page.

 Dr Manju Chandran, Senior Consultant and Director of the

 Osteoporosis and Bone Metabolism Unit (Department of Endocrinology) at

 Singapore General Hospital (SGH), a member of the

 Alcohol is thought to decrease bone formation and reduce the body’s ability to absorb calcium.
 So keep to two drinks a day or less.

 Caffeine, found naturally in coffee and tea, ‘leeches’ calcium from our bones.
 So it is best to keep to two to three cups of coffee or tea a day, especially if you do not eat enough calcium.
 Also keep in mind that caffeine is often added to soft drinks.

 5. Cut down on salty food

 Eating too much sodium can inhibit absorption of calcium in our bodies.